Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

 0. Ensure that you have a Python version between 3.7 and 3.9 installed by running `python3 version`.

   >NOTE: If you already have Chia version 1.3 or later installed, you can skip step 1.
+If you are running on the mainnet, be sure to run `chia configure -t true` to switch to testnet10.

 1. Clone the `main` branch from GitHub and install Chia: